Warning: *privacy not included with this product

 App: Yes

-What is required to sign up?
+What can be used to sign up?

-What data does it collect?
+What data does the company collect?

-How does it use this data?
+How does the company use this data?

 How can you control your data?

-What is the company’s known track record for protecting users’ data?
+What is the company’s known track record of protecting users’ data?

 In October, 2020, Amazon fired an employee for leaking customer email addresses to an unnamed third party.
 In November, 2018, Amazon suffered a data breach that caused customer names and email addresses to be disclosed on its webpage.
 Additionally, since Halo is a brand new product that collects a lot of data in a sensitive category (health), we're flagging Amazon's track record of building the infrastructure for too much detailed data collection and surveillence that could be used by others for harm as a risk consumers should consider.